Recently completed projects at BlueSpark:

 'The most incarcerated city in the most incarcerated state in the most incarcerated country in the world.’

-That's how New Orleans mayor Mitch Landrieu described New Orleans.
+That's how former New Orleans mayor Mitch Landrieu described New Orleans.
 This city so universally loved and celebrated for its extraordinary history and culture is also infamous for high incarceration of black men; poor policing, draconian sentencing; inhumane jails, a seriously underfunded public defenders office and a sometimes unholy alliance of bail bondsmen, sheriffs and judges.
 Important work is happening to transform the system.
 Leading the effort are formerly incarcerated men and women, lawyers, activists, artists and many others.